Lords of Waterdeep: Reception

 According to Ben Kuchera of Penny Arcade, Lords of Waterdeep "has players hiring adventurers and vying for control of a single city".

-Erik Kain of Forbes said: "for a quick, entertaining game that requires actual thought, you could do much worse.
-It may not satisfy your dice-rolling, dungeon-crawling needs, but it’s a wonderful game of intrigue in one of the Forgotten Realms' most notorious urban settings."
+Erik Kain of Forbes said: "For a quick, entertaining game that requires actual thought, you could do much worse.
+It may not satisfy your dice-rolling, dungeon-crawling needs, but it's a wonderful game of intrigue in one of the Forgotten Realms' most notorious urban settings".

-Board Games Land have mentioned that the game "strikes a great balance between a light strategic gameplay and accessibility" A review at Ars Technica stated that the game is a "perfect introduction" to worker placement board games with simple rules.
+Board Games Land have mentioned that the game "strikes a great balance between a light strategic gameplay and accessibility".
+A review at Ars Technica stated that the game is a "perfect introduction" to worker placement board games with simple rules.

-Andrew Zimmerman Jones of Black Gate commented: "the folks over at Dungeons & Dragons have definitely come up with a quality product in Lords of Waterdeep.
-After years of being an Adventurer caught in the intrigues of others, it's nice to assume the role of puppet master."
+Andrew Zimmerman Jones of Black Gate commented that "the folks over at Dungeons & Dragons have definitely come up with a quality product in Lords of Waterdeep.
+After years of being an Adventurer caught in the intrigues of others, it's nice to assume the role of puppet master".
+In another review in Black Gate, John ONeill said: "Forget strategy — I want a game where I can play to my strengths.
+Backstabbing and subterfuge, that's what I'm good at".

-DieHard GameFan said that "If you're looking for a new board game for the family that sates your D&D craving with a nice Euro-style board game twist, definitely pick up Lords of Waterdeep."
+DieHard GameFan said that "if you're looking for a new board game for the family that sates your D&D craving with a nice Euro-style board game twist, definitely pick up Lords of Waterdeep".

-Wired.com commented that "Lords of Waterdeep is an immersive, satisfying worker placement Eurogame with a lot to offer."
+Wired.com commented that "Lords of Waterdeep is an immersive, satisfying worker placement Eurogame with a lot to offer".